๐ŸชดEconomic Development

 Why This Matters

 Each economist here illustrates a broader concept: comparative advantage, structural transformation, dependency, human development, institutional quality.
 When you see a free-response question about why a country remains in poverty or how globalization affects development, you need to know which theorist's framework applies.
-Don't just memorize who said what—understand what problem each theory solves and what it fails to explain.
+Don't just memorize who said what.
+Understand what problem each theory solves and what it fails to explain.

 Classical Foundations: Markets, Trade, and Growth

 These thinkers established the core principles of how markets generate wealth and how trade shapes national development.
-Their ideas form the baseline assumptions that later economists either built upon or challenged.
+Their ideas form the baseline that later economists either built upon or challenged.

 Adam Smith